cerner/fhir.cerner.com/content/millennium/dstu2/scheduling/appointment.md

 _Implementation Notes_

-* [Appointment.status] must be set to `proposed`.
+* `Appointment.status` must be set to `proposed`.
-* [Appointment.slot] must be a reference to the Slot in which this appointment is being booked.
+* `Appointment.slot` must be a reference to the Slot in which this appointment is being booked.
-* [Appointment.participant] should have exactly one participant.
+* `Appointment.participant` must have exactly one participant.
-* [Appointment.participant.status] must be set to `needs-action`.
+* `Appointment.participant.status` must be set to `needs-action`.
-* [Appointment.participant.type] must not be set.
+* `Appointment.participant.type` must not be set.

 ### Authorization Types